Sherborne Developmental Movement: The Complete Teacher's

 Sensory considerations: Some children may need gradual introduction to touch or movement.
 Start with less intense activities and build slowly.

 SDM's non-verbal format helps learners with limited verbal skills.
-Adults must still describe events to build learners' language (Fenson et al., 1993).
-This supports their understanding (Smith, 2003; Jones, 2010).
+Adults can still narrate the activity in simple terms to build learners' receptive language and shared attention (Fenson et al., 1993).

 Use Social Decision Making with movement and relationships in mind.
-Introduce it carefully, with routines, and watch learners' progress (Bergholz et al., 2020).
-Start with body awareness and positive interactions before harder tasks (Perry & Dobson, 2010).
+Introduce it carefully, with consistent routines, and watch learners' progress over time (Sherborne, 1990).
+Start with body awareness and positive interactions before moving to shared or against-relationship work (Sherborne, 2001).

 Begin by establishing clear expectations and boundaries.
 Explain that SDM involves appropriate, purposeful touch and movement.
 Create signals for starting and stopping activities.
 Model how to ask permission before touching and how to say no if uncomfortable.